Our business

 4. Law Enforcement Processing

-Data subjects have some of the same rights that they do under the GDPR, however the rights to rectification, erasure and restrict processing do not apply to “the processing of relevant personal data in the course of a criminal investigation or criminal proceedings”.
+Data subjects have some of the same rights that they do under the UK GDPR, however the rights to rectification, erasure and restrict processing do not apply to “the processing of relevant personal data in the course of a criminal investigation or criminal proceedings”.

-Moreover, certain rights under the GDPR, as outlined later in section 6 – such as the right to object and the right to data portability – do not exist under Part 3.
+Moreover, certain rights under the UK GDPR, as outlined later in section 6 – such as the right to object and the right to data portability – do not exist under Part 3.

 5. Handling of Personal/Sensitive Information

-All staff should be aware that the PIRC is a data controller under the UK GDPR, understand the key provisions of the UK GDPR and the PIRC’s responsibilities as a data controller, and should take responsibility for ensuring that their actions are in compliance with the UK GDPR in their handling of personal information.
-As a data controller, the PIRC will be processing special categories of personal data as part of its functions.
+All staff should be aware that PIRC is a data controller under the UK GDPR, understand the key provisions of the UK GDPR and PIRC’s responsibilities as a data controller, and should take responsibility for ensuring that their actions are in compliance with the UK GDPR in their handling of personal information.
+As a data controller, PIRC will be processing special categories of personal data as part of its functions.

-The PIRC will, through appropriate management and the use of strict criteria and controls:
+PIRC will, through appropriate management and the use of strict criteria and controls:

 • specify the purpose for which information is used and ensure consent is freely given and recorded